Non-completion of building work

 What happens next?

 We will register your submission and it will be assigned to a Resolution Services officer for assessment.
 If it qualifies, we will progress it as a home warranty insurance non-completion claim.
-You will receive an email confirming receipt of the complaint, which provides your unique case number.
+You will receive an email confirming receipt of the claim, which provides your unique case number.

 If it does not meet the criteria for a claim against home warranty, we will provide you with a letter allowing you to apply to the QCAT if you would like their help.